 Measures Background/Rationale Regulation Impact of Measure Capital buffer After experiencing a strong economic growth and deeper financial market for over the last two decades, the buffer shall be built during this good time to lean against the wind during bad period.
-In February 2018, the NBC determined the capital buffer, which includes the capital conversation buffer and the countercyclical capital buffer, in order to increase the resilience of banks and microfinance deposittaking institutions.
+In February 2018, the NBC determined the capital buffer, which includes the capital conversation buffer and the countercyclical capital buffer, in order to increase the resilience of banks and microfinance deposit-taking institutions.
 The capital conversation buffer must be equal to 2.5 percent of the risk-weighted assets (RWA); and the sum of the Tier 1 capital ratio (7.5 percent) plus the capital conservation buffer (2.5 percent) must not be less than 10 percent of RWA.
-Banks and MDIs should implement at least 50 percent of the conservation buffer by 1 January 2019 and be fully compliant by 1 January 2020.
-However, full implementation has been delayed until further notice to provide more liquidity for banks during the COVID-19 pandemic.
+Banks and MDIs should implement at least 50 percent of the conservation buffer by January 1, 2019 and be fully compliant by January 1, 2020.
+However, full implementation was delayed to provide more liquidity for banks during the COVID-19 pandemic, particularly through drawdowns to help support provisioning for restructured loans.
+With the recovery on track, the NBC has announced that at least 50 percent of the conservation buffer requirement must be fulfilled by June 30, 2023 and the full 2.5 percent by December 31, 2023.
 The NBC may set the countercyclical capital buffer in the range of 0 to 2.5 percent of total risk-weighted assets.
-Currently, CCyB is set to be zero percent.
+Currently, CCyB is kept at zero percent.
 The capital base has been improved and risks arisen from pro-cyclicality have been reduced.
-Reserve requirement 1997: RR rates for both local currency and foreign currency were raised 2008: The rate for foreign currency was raised 2009: The rate for foreign currency was cut 2012: The rate for foreign currency was raised 2020: The rates for riel and foreign currencies were cut Reserve requirement rates are differentiated between local currency and foreign currency to effectively support safe and sound operational liquidity management.
-It was used as a monetary policy tool during the Asian Financial Crisis and Global Financial Crisis in the extent of highly-dollarized economy.
-Commercial banks shall maintain with the NBC reserve requirements (RR) against deposits and borrowings at a daily average balance equal to 8 percent in riel and 12.5 percent in foreign currencies.
-In the past, the difference of 4.5 percent bears an interest rate.
-However, from 29 August 2018, it is no longer bear any interest.
-Due to the COVID-19 pandemic, the reserve requirement was cut to 7 percent Credit growth decelerated after recording high before the AFC and GFC and inflation rate was also subdued.
-The reduction of the reserve requirement during the pandemic has provided about 1.8 billion USD of additional liquidity for the banking system.
+Reserve requirement • 1997: RR rates for both local currency and foreign currency Reserve requirement rates are differentiated between local currency and foreign currency to Commercial banks shall maintain with the NBC reserve requirements (RR) against Credit growth decelerated after recording high before the AFC